trynova/website/pages/blog/internals-of-nova-part-2.md

-item in each slice (the index determined by its value), meaning that an Array's heap data is effectively an `(ElementIndex, u32, ElementCapacityWritability)` tuple, which is 9 bytes in total (we get to ignore padding because of the homogenous slices).
+item in each slice (the index determined by its value), meaning that an Array's heap data is effectively an `(ElementIndex, u32, ElementCapacityWritability)` tuple, which is 9 bytes in total (we get to ignore padding because of the homogeneous slices).
 You can view this as an in-memory database of three dense columns.

 Additionally a fourth sparse column of backing object references is needed.
 This